kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(5\) A launch operator must verify that the launcher elevation angle and azimuth angle settings at the time of liftoff are the same as required by the wind weighting analysis.

-\(6\) A launch operator must monitor and verify that any wind variations and maximum wind limits at the time of liftoff are within the flight commit criteria established according to §417.113(c).
+\(6\) A launch operator must monitor and verify that any wind variations and maximum wind limits at the time of liftoff are within the flight commit criteria established according to [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]](c).

 \(7\) A launch operator must generate output data from its wind weighting analysis for each impacting stage or component in printed, plotted, or computer medium format.
 This data must include: